 How we protect your personal data

-We adopt appropriate data collection, storage and processing practices and security measures to protect against unauthorised access, alteration, disclosure or destruction of your personal information, username, password, transaction information and data stored on our site.
+We adopt appropriate data collection, storage and processing practices and security measures to protect against unauthorised access, alteration, disclosure or destruction of your personal data shared via our site and stored on our systems.
 Where appropriate (such as for the exchange of Financial Data) we use a SSL secured communication channel and is encrypted and protected with digital signatures.

 Unfortunately, however, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site or via email; any transmission is at your own risk.